.

 The Difficulty of Making a Choice

 The observational value of documentary first occurred to me many years ago while watching a programme about women and their relationships with their mother's.
 Here it was apparent that the pauses and the moments of choice were more informative than the actual words uttered.
 The difficulty or lack of difficulty in selecting what a person would say was extremely revealing.
-This was a classic example of sub-text at work.
+This was a classic example of someone revealing themselves by the way that they made their next decision.

 Actors often define sub-text as the unspoken element of a scene but there are many things that can be unspoken in a scene which are text.
 These are the elements of the story that the writer requires to be seen on the screen.
-It is in fact thoughts that emanated from decision-making processes that generate the real sub-text.
-These thoughts evolve when a character is dealing with unconscious impulses and drives.
+It is in fact the thoughts that emanate from the decision-making processes that generate the real communication.
+These thoughts evolve when a character is dealing with unconscious as well as conscious impulses and drives.

 Sub-text and Story